 Momentum is generally defined as the 'oomph' of an object.
 Momentum of the object, denoted by p, is the product of mass m and the velocity v of the object.
 The unit of momentum (p = mv) is kg m/s.

-What is the difference between momentum and kinetic energy?
+What is the difference between momentum and kinetic energy?edit

 Say you apply a constant force F on a car of mass m for a time t to push it north on a frictionless road and it attains a velocity v.
 It now has a momentum of mv and a kinetic energy of ½ mv2.
 Now consider a small toy car, the size of your palm with a lesser mass.
 To reach the same momentum, you need to apply the same force for a longer time and distance to accelerate it to a suitable velocity.
 Comparing to the real car, the toy car would have the same momentum now, but a very high kinetic energy.
 Momentum is a vector quantity that varies linearly with velocity and kinetic energy is a scalar quantity that varies in a quadratic way with the velocity.